GautamGupta/bb-legacy-plugins/bb-reputation/trunk/readme.txt

 This is a very early release for the adventurous.
 Allows members to award Reputation (or "Karma") points to other members for their posts.
 Can optionally be used as a pseudo currency (ie. "forum dollars").

+PLEASE DO NOT USE VERSIONS BEFORE 0.0.6, UPDATE IMMEDIATELY

 == Description ==

 This is a very early release for the adventurous.
 Allows members to award Reputation (or "Karma") points to other members for their posts.
 Can optionally be used as a pseudo currency (ie. "forum dollars").

+PLEASE DO NOT USE VERSIONS BEFORE 0.0.6, UPDATE IMMEDIATELY

 == Installation ==